We take a have a look at the various ways of measuring software size

 Most software language have published averages for lines of code per function point.
 For example 50 lines of Java is, on average, equivalent to one function point.
 Counting the lines of code and dividing by this number is called “backfiring”.
 This is useful after the code has been written.
 You need to be careful with this approach especially when using large volumes of pre-written frameworks which may need to be excluded from a custom code count.
 Counting speed: up to 5,000 FP / person week.
 FAST, INACCURATE

 Automated Function Point Count from Code

 It is now possible to automate function point counting from code.
-The Cast Software company have developed software that will perform a reliable IFPUG FP count based on existing application code.
+The Cast Software company have developed software that will perform a reliable Automated Function Point count based on existing application code.
 It takes some effort to prepare the code so that it can be interpreted, thereafter a reliable count can be achieved.
 This is far superior to the backfiring approach.
-Rates unknown, but expected to be high.
 It has the added benefit of providing deep insight into the application code.
 FAST, CONSISTENT, ACCURATE

 Automated Function Point Count from Written Requirements